Malaysia–Romania relations

 Malaysia–Romania relations are foreign relations between Malaysia and Romania.
 Romania has an embassy in Kuala Lumpur and Malaysia has an embassy in Bucharest.

 History

 Following the establishment of diplomatic relations with the Soviet Union, Malaysia also expanded its relations with other Eastern European countries such as Poland, Hungary, the Czech Republic, the German Democratic Republic, Yugoslavia, and Romania.
 Relations between the two countries were established on 22 March 1969.

+In 2024, the two nations celebrated the 55th anniversary of diplomatic relations with various events, including the inauguration of a 'Romania Garden' in Penampang, Sabah, and an art exhibition at the Universiti Pendidikan Sultan Idris.
+In January 2025, two significant bilateral treaties—the Extradition Treaty and the Treaty on Mutual Assistance in Criminal Matters—entered into force, having been originally signed in Kuala Lumpur in December 2021.